Mr0o/PegglePy/README.md

 -  Each peg scores a number of points and the total score is represented by the blue text in the top left
 -  Orange pegs are 100 points
 -  Blue pegs are 10 points
--  Green pegs are alos 10 points, but when they are hit, they activate your power up
+-  Green pegs are also 10 points, but when they are hit, they activate your power up
 -  Your powerup is shown by the green text at the top center of the screen, when it is glowing, your powerup is active
 -  If the ball goes into the bucket moving accross the bottom of the screen, you will get a free ball added to your ball count
 -  You can use the scroll wheel to help fine tune your aim